Margowski/UEST-Framework/PATENT_NOTICE.md

-# UEST Framework – Patent and Intellectual Property Notice
+# UEST Framework – Patent & Intellectual Property Notice
+**Version 1.0 — 2025-12-07**

-**Author & Rights Holder:**
+**Author & Rights Holder:** Olaf Margowski
-Olaf Margowski (2025)

-The Unified Energy–Structure–Tension (UEST) Framework — including its concepts,
-definitions, mappings, structural metrics, template classifications, and
-mathematical structures — constitutes **original intellectual property**.

-This repository includes derivative software that embodies conceptual elements
-of the UEST Framework.
-As such, the following restrictions apply:

 ---

-## 🚫 1.
-Prohibition of Patent Claims by Third Parties
-No individual, organization, company, or research institution may:

-- file patents
-- claim patent priority
-- repackage UEST concepts into patent filings
-- derive commercial patent applications
-- or submit related intellectual property protections

-based on:

-- UEST stage mapping
-- Structural sensitivity Σ proxies
-- Emergent structural time T proxies
-- Template classification logic
-- Structural verification procedures
-- or any related methods in this repository

-without **explicit written permission** from the author.

-Such actions constitute a violation of international IP law, copyright law,
-and scientific ethics.
+## 1. Scope and Ownership
+The Unified Energy–Structure–Tension (UEST) Framework — including its underlying concepts, mathematical definitions, mappings, structural metrics, template classifications, and associated code implementations — is the original intellectual property of the author.

+This notice applies to the entire repository and any derivative works.

 ---

-## 🚫 2.
-No Commercial Use, Reuse, or Incorporation
-The UEST Framework and its software may not be:

-- integrated into commercial software products
-- used in risk scoring or decision systems
-- deployed in enterprise AI pipelines
-- applied to commercial data analysis
-- used within industrial ML/LLM training
-- included in hardware products
-- or used in governmental contracting

-without explicit written consent.
+## 2. Prohibition of Third-Party Patent Claims

+No individual, entity, organization, or institution may, without **explicit written consent of the author**:

+- file, claim, or submit patent applications based on
+  * UEST stage-mapping methodology
+  * Discrete or continuous structural sensitivity (Σ) or emergent time (T) metrics
+  * Template classification logic
+  * UEST structural verification procedures
+  * or any derived method, concept, or algorithm from this repository

+Such attempts are considered invalid and will be contested under applicable copyright and patent laws.

 ---

-## 🛡️ 3.
-Author Claim of Originality and Priority
+## 3. Restriction on Commercial Use and Integration
-The author formally asserts:

-- full authorship
-- scientific priority
-- intellectual ownership
-- and conceptual novelty

-for the UEST Framework and all included methodologies.

-This includes continuous and discrete formulations.
+The UEST Framework (and any derived software) is licensed for **non-commercial, academic, educational, or research-only use**.

+Without explicit written permission from the author, the following are strictly prohibited:

+- Integration into commercial software products
+- Deployment in production, industrial, enterprise, governmental, or proprietary systems
+- Use for commercial data analytics, risk assessment systems, business applications
+- Incorporation into commercial AI / ML / LLM training or evaluation pipelines
+- Hardware or firmware integration
+- Any commercialization, resale, licensing, or productization

 ---

-## 🧬 4.
-Research Use Allowed (Non-Commercial Only)
-The author **encourages**:

-- academic collaboration
-- open scientific study
-- reproducibility
-- teaching and educational use
-- and critique

-under the terms of the **CC BY-NC-SA 4.0 License**.
+## 4. Author’s Claim of Originality & Priority

+The author asserts full ownership, originality, and priority of all components of the UEST Framework (both analytical foundations and code implementations).
+This includes all mathematical definitions, design concepts, structural metrics, mappings, classifications, and derivative code.

 ---

+## 5. Permitted Use for Academic & Research Purposes

+Non-commercial users (universities, researchers, students) are explicitly permitted — and encouraged — to:

+- study, analyze, and critique the UEST framework
+- reproduce, adapt, and extend the code under the terms of the accompanying license (CC BY-NC-SA 4.0)
+- use the methods for teaching, education, open-source research or non-commercial experimentation

+---

-## 📝 Contact for Licensing or Permissions
+## 6. Enforcement & Contact
-For commercial licensing, derivative patents, or formal usage agreements:
-**Email:** *your preferred contact here*

-Unauthorized commercial usage will be pursued under applicable IP and copyright law.
+Any unauthorized commercial use or patent claim attempt will be considered a violation of intellectual property rights and legally contested under applicable law.

+For licensing inquiries, permissions for commercial use, derivative works, or patent-licensing requests, please contact:
+**Email:** weristnochda@gmail.com